cannlytics/cannlytics-api/README.md

 > Note that the API is run on port 4200 to allow for simultaneous development with other pieces of the Cannlytics engine.

-## Publishing<a name="publishing"></a>

-See [`docs/publishing.md`](docs/publishing.md) for instructions on how to publish the API.
-Publishing entails containerizing the API, deploying the container to Cloud Run, and directing hosting requests to the containerized app from Firebase Hosting.

 ## Testing<a name="testing"></a>

 Tests are performed with [`pytest`](https://docs.pytest.org/en/stable/).
 You can perform the tests by executing the `pytest` command from the `tests` directory.